ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

+# VPN connection to a secure private network on the {{site.data.keyword.Bluemix_notm}} IaaS platform

 The need to create a private connection between a remote network environment and servers on {{site.data.keyword.Bluemix_notm}}
 IaaS platform’s private network is a common requirement.
 Most typically this connectivity supports hybrid workloads, data transfers, private workloads or administration of systems on the {{site.data.keyword.Bluemix_notm}}.
 A site-to-site Virtual